BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding.md

 ```

 We can stop it and modify it on the fly by changing the function.
-Since there is (client-side) randomness at play, each time we re-evaluate the function, the sound changes.
+Since there is (client-side) randomness at play, the sound changes each time we re-evaluate the function.
-To achieve a smoother transition between changes, we can define a fade time.
+To achieve a smoother transition between changes, we can define fade time.

-We can also define a fade time for the whole proxy space which will then be used as the default fade time if nothing else is specified.
+We can also define a fade time for the whole proxy space, which will then be used as the default fade time if nothing else is specified.

 ```isc
 p.fadeTime = 3.0;
 ```

-We can play around with the proxy, manipulate its function and values but one thing we can not change!
+We can play around with the proxy and manipulate its function and values, but we can not change one thing!
-We can not change the number of output busses required by the running proxy.
+We can not change the number of output buses the running proxy requires.
 Changing a mono signal into a stereo one is not possible on-the-fly.

 ```{admonition} Bus Changes